 He lands the Velocity hard enough to break off the nose gear and it sheds part of the winglet.
 At this point he’s over 2,000 feet from hitting the RV-8.
 All he has to do is pull the power off and slide to a halt.
 Instead he decides he’s going to try to fly away.
 This does not work, his plane crashes, slides off the runway and collides with the RV-8.
 I was not there that day.
 But I have spoken to an acquaintance who watched Bill and Phil die from 100 feet away.
 After a few days in the hospital, the passenger in the Velocity died also.
 Upon his release from the hospital the pilot flees the country.
 After the accident, a number of people said that they had wished they had called the FAA on the pilot for his earlier transgressions.
 We are not talking about simple mistakes, we’re talking about a complete disrespect for procedures and other people’s safety that paved a highway to this accident.
 But most people don’t want to be called a bastard, so no one did.
 I can’t be mad at them for it, they were only giving in to the same peer pressure that I used to.

 I have never turned anybody into the FAA, and I don’t view it is my job to do so.
 In aviation, my little neighborhood is Corvair engine building.
 I’m not concerned with the overall issues in aviation concerning the actions of fools.
 All I am concerned with is fools who wish to take up residence in our neighborhood.
 I am an individualist by nature.
-I think people should be allowed to do pretty much anything I want.
+I think people should be allowed to do pretty much anything they want.
 Most people tend to add the phrase here “as long as it doesn’t hurt anyone else.”
 Often what they mean is “as long as I don’t find it offensive.”
 I don’t care if people are offensive, it isn’t a crime in my book.
 However, if you advocate things that I know from experience stand a good chance of harming somebody else, I’m going to talk about it, even if this leads to some people thinking of me as a bastard.
 I am not really smart, nor am I particularly self-aware, but I have absolutely learned in life that I am far better off having people dislike me for my tone or my approach than I am hating myself for something I should have done or said.

 If you are new to the world of homebuilding, and maybe even flying, here’s something that you may not suspect: you’re actually in an excellent position to avoid the actions of fools.
 Compared to the general aviation pilots who are starting their flight lessons down at the local FBO mill, you have many distinct advantages.
 Down there, you take the first polyester clad flying prodigy they assign you as an instructor.
 You’re flying a worn-out airplane, that they can hardly afford to keep going.
 Their mechanic is paid a wage that precludes him from living in a double wide trailer.
 The student enters a system that takes no consideration of who he is or what he wants out of flying.
 Whatever the intention of the FBO owner when starting out, a lot of these operations devolve to a poorly disguised system of draining your bank account into theirs.
 It’s very important to understand that such settings attract and tolerate idiots.
 Nobody wants to upset the system.
 Whatever ambitions they had of higher standards have long ago been worn away.